NY Workers Comp: 5 Things to Know (video)

 #3 Businesses in NYC face another rating complexity – Terrorism.

-Being in or near a terror target does not automatically force an underwriter to decline your account, but due to limited availability of reinsurance it may force an underwriter to obtain special reinsurance for your account (at an additional charge) or you may pay higher rates for workers compensation.
+Being in or near a terror target does not automatically force an underwriter to decline your account, but due to the limited availability of reinsurance, it may force an underwriter to obtain special reinsurance for your account (at an additional charge), or you may pay higher rates for workers compensation.

 #5 – Giving your policies to 2 or 3 brokers to “shop the market” may be the worst way to reduce workers compensation costs.